×

 You have 100% control over your information.

-It sounds more secure.
-But with total control comes responsibility .
+This seems more secure.
+But this total control comes with responsibility .

-The security of your data depends only on the skill of your IT team.
-Have they correctly applied the latest security patches?
+The security of your data depends solely on the competence of your IT team.
+Have they properly applied the latest security patches?
 Is your firewall up to date?
 Are your backup procedures foolproof?

 Most security breaches do not come from the cloud, but from poorly maintained on-premise infrastructure.